jerdog/jerdog-stackbit-web/src/pages/index.md

       *Developers don’t care that you know, until they know that you care.*
     section_id: hero
     type: heroblock
   - actions:
-      - label: Contact Me
-        url: /contact
-    component: ContentBlock
-    content: >-
-      I am passionate about community and development, and the processes involved with each, and take great happiness in evolving the understanding between companies and their technical audience.
-One could say I am driven to enable the technically savvy to be your greatest champions

-      *To give real service you must add something which cannot be bought or measured with money, and that is sincerity and integrity. -Douglas Adams*
-    section_id: about
-    title: About
-    type: contentblock
-  - actions:
       - label: View Blog
         url: blog/index.html